-Please watch your child carefully when picking them up.
+Please watch your child carefully in the parking lots.
 Keep them close by your side for their safety.
 We ask you not to let them run ahead to your car.
 Please do not leave parked cars with the engine running while you drop-off or pick-up your child.